 The following four statistics courses are required, and students are advised to begin enrollment during the first semester of study.
 HUDM 4122 may be waived for students who have taken appropriate coursework in statistics at the undergraduate/graduate level or who have passed an equivalency examination.
-Please contact Amina Abdelaziz (aa3915@tc.columbia.edu) for more information.
+Please contact HUD Staff at hud1@tc.columbia.edu for more information.

-- HUDM 4122 Probability and statistical inference - HUDM 5122 Applied regression analysis - HUDM 5123 Linear models and experimental Design - HUDM 6122 Multivariate analysis
+- HUDM 4122 Probability and statistical inference - HUDM 5122 Applied regression analysis OR